suario/flx-customer-integrator/README.md

 ![image](https://github.com/user-attachments/assets/6250672c-0119-4e5a-948e-a8dd5f0dccc4)

 As the reader can see, the exception with name ResourceNotFoundException is excluded from the retry configuration, this exception is used to map the 404 HTTP status in the reactive chain of the client (see picture below).
 This is because a 404 is a valid status that is exposed by the CRM when a resource is not found.
-In a brief, when a 404 status is obtained from the CRM, no retry strategy will be triggered.
+In summary, when a 404 status is obtained from the CRM, no retry strategy will be triggered.

 For the REST client, each method has been marked with the @Retry annotation with a fallback method to throw a proper exception.